-During a heart attack, blood pressure can rise, fall, or stay the same.
-As a result, blood pressure change without other symptoms is not a reliable sign of a heart attack.
+A person’s, blood pressure may rise, fall, or stay the same during a heart attack.
+Blood pressure change without other symptoms is not a reliable sign of a heart attack.

 Blood pressure is the force that pumps blood around the circulatory system.